elinasasa/wotech/README.md

-Read me file uses markdown syntex to edit any text, formulas or codes.
+# Welcome to my WoTech repository

-# Welcome to my repository 🛴
+In this repository you will find the exercises I have done while learning Java.

 ## My skills
 - Java